F33RNI/Liberty-Way/Wiki.md

 }
 ```

-### 1.3.
+### 3.3.
 Set current waypoint

-When required data is received the main magic happens.
-To enable maintaining of the current position it will be enough to set the flag `waypoint_set = 1;` and set current coordinates as a waypoint:
+When required data is received, the main magic happens.
+To enable maintaining of the current position it would be enough to set the flag `waypoint_set = 1;` and current coordinates as a waypoint:

 ```cpp
 l_lat_waypoint = l_lat_gps;
 l_lon_waypoint = l_lon_gps;
 ```

-After that, the calculation of the error in the coordinates will begin, correction works with the help of a PD - regulator.
-For D - component we use rotation memory.
+After that, the calculation of the error in the coordinates will begin.
+Correction works with the help of a PD - regulator.
+For D-component we use rotation memory.

-### 1.4.
+### 3.4.
 Waypoint edit (To fly to waypoints)

 If you just set the new `l_lat_waypoint` and `l_lon_wayoint`, which are located at a great distance from the drone, the drone will not be able to fly normally and stabilize at these coordinates.
 For smooth adjustments `l_lat_gps_float_adjust` and `l_lon_gps_float_adjust` can be used.
 These are `float` variables, changing which will smoothly shift `l_lat_waypoint` and `l_lon_waypoint`.

-For example, if in the main loop you will constantly add a certain value to these variables:
+For example, you can constantly add a number to these variables in the main loop such as follows:

 ```cpp
 l_lat_gps_float_adjust += 0.0015;